 The net effect of technology is a mixed bag, with one major side effect:

-An entire generation of youth have become inept, largely helpless and dependent upon gadgets and devices that ‘just work’ with no knowledge of how they work.
-And most have no clue whatsoever about what to do if these high tech things break – or God forbid, if things go “dark” in society.
+An entire generation of youth has become inept, largely helpless and dependent upon gadgets and devices that ‘just work’ with no knowledge of how they work.
+And most have no clue whatsoever about what to do if these high tech things break – or God forbid if things go “dark” in society.

 While the tech revolution of the past few decades has put the tools of innovation in everyone’s reach, many simply aren’t reaching at all for answers.
 They are waiting to be spoonfed new toys and electronics.

 That pretty much makes the future bleak, at least in general outlook.

 That’s the general take away presented by Professor Danielle George, who specializes in Radio Frequency Engineering at the University of Manchester in the UK.
 The Telegraph reported on her warnings:

 Young people in Britain have become a lost generation who can no longer mend gadgets and appliances because they have grown up in a disposable world

 under 40s expect everything to ‘just work’ and have no idea what to do when things go wrong.

 Unlike previous generations who would ‘make do and mend’ now young people will just chuck out their faulty appliances and buy new ones.

 “We’ve got a lost generation that has grown up with factory electronics that just work all of the time.